acebuddyteam/gargula/README.md

 A minimalist Terminal interface for mac, to help you organize your work

-<h2>Contributions:</h2>

-Any contribuition is more than welcome! <br>
-Just contribute on a new branch "Development"

 ![](gargula-terminal.png)

 <h3>Easy to find in a bunch of data</h3>